-- the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments.
-This is for both a specialist and non-specialist audience, in English as well as, for Dutch-speaking students, in Dutch;
+- the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments, for specialist audiences as well as for a general audience;

 - the ability to write philosophical papers that show the potential to approach the level of articles in national and international academic journals in the field of philosophy.

-- the possession of learning skills that allow the graduate to continue her study of philosophy more or less independently within a research context as well as to draw up a research proposal for a PhD.
+- the possession of learning skills that allow graduates to continue their study of philosophy more or less independently within a research context, and to draw up a research proposal for a PhD.

 The MA programme in Philosophy 60 EC consists of the following specialisations: